Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Conclusions

 \section{Conclusions}

-The time is now: the toolbox for dynamical systems has been reinforced and the dynamics of wireless communications offer much more to work with every day.
-This does not mean that the work done in the past was not important, but may mean that we are yet to utilize its results and observe it in the light of the technology we have today.
+The time is now: the toolbox for dynamical systems has been reinforced with machine learning techniques born out of dynamical systems, and the dynamics of wireless communications offer much more to work with every day.
+This does not mean that the work done in the past was not important; we need to revisit it with techniques and technology we have today, and the results might have an application that could not have been foreseen decades ago.

 Again, to repeat the statement we began with: the question is not whether we can treat everything in a wireless network as a dynamical system, but whether we can afford to do so.
-The demand is high, as the 5G and the generations of wireless to follow will benefit from getting to know the nature of the complex, dynamical world they are creating and embedding into at the same time.
-It is hard to find a use case of 5G where we could not see a nonlinear differential equation waiting to be modeled: be it the motion in the high mobility scenario, or the myriad of rays running into potentially ray-chaotic states in Massive MIMO, the dynamical systems are within reach.
+The demand is high, as the 6G and the generations of wireless to follow will benefit from getting to know the nature of the complex, dynamical world they are creating and embedding into at the same time.
+It is hard to find a use case of next generation networks where we could not see a nonlinear differential equation waiting to be modeled: be it the ``wetware'' integration with dynamics of a human body, motion in the high mobility scenario, or the myriad of rays running into potentially ray-chaotic states in Massive MIMO, terahertz communications, metasurfaces, the dynamical systems are within reach.